Making the Translated AnyScript Model Move#

 Having too many reactions in a rigid-body dynamics model is similar to what is called “statically indeterminacy” in structural mechanics.
 To solve such problems, you need to know about the structural deformations to establish the reaction forces and this involves the stiffness of the structures, which we do not have or use in the rigid-body dynamic analysis.
 To make a unique solution of the forces in rigid-body dynamics, we must reduce the constraint reactions to match the independent set of constraints.
 In other words, we must remove the redundant constraints and thereby their reactions.

 You may ask whether this is a choice of mathematical convenience for the solvers to handle the problem?
-It is indeed mathematically convenient, but it is also sound engineering practice in mechanism design not to make you mechanisms over-constrained, not even if it is redundant constraints.
+It is indeed mathematically convenient, but it is also sound engineering practice in mechanism design not to make your mechanisms over-constrained, not even if it is redundant constraints.
 Manufacturing tolerances could make redundant constraints actually conflict, leading to mechanism locking and extensive wear.
-Therefore sound engineering design is to make sure that constraints and reactions do not conflict and it is your task to introduce these engineering design decisions properly into your models.
+Therefore, sound engineering design is to make sure that constraints and reactions do not conflict and it is your task to introduce these engineering design decisions properly into your models.

 There are two ways to approach this task: editing your AnyScript model directly or editing your mate definitions in SOLIDWORKS and re-exporting it.
 We shall here adopt the latter approach.

-Removing redundant mates in SOLIDWORKS before doing the translation#
+Removing Redundant Mates in SOLIDWORKS before doing the Translation#

 If your SOLIDWORKS CAD model has a very complex structure, then it may be difficult to modify the AnyScript model to remove the redundant constraints.
 Furthermore, in an interactive design process, you may wish to work with the SOLIDWORKS model and re-export it repeatedly to AnyBody.
 In this case, it is probably a better choice to solve the redundancy problem directly in the CAD system.